quipucords/qpc-tools/docs/man.rst

 Setting the package location
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
 Create a packages directory the following paths.
 For the variable marked as ``{lib}``, enter the library version, either lib or lib64.
-For the variable marked as ``{x.y.z}``, enter the version of the Quipucords installer:
+For the variable marked as ``{x.y.z}``, enter the version of the qpc-tools:

-   ``mkdir -p /usr/{lib}/quipucords-installer-{x.y.z}/install/packages``
+   ``mkdir -p /usr/{lib}/qpc-tools-{x.y.z}/install/packages``

 #.
 Move the packages to the following directory so that the installer can find them:

-   ``mv path/to/quipucords_server_image.tar.gz /usr/{lib}/quipucords-installer-{x.y.z}/install/packages``
+   ``mv path/to/quipucords_server_image.tar.gz /usr/{lib}/qpc-tools-{x.y.z}/install/packages``

 Running the offline installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-To complete an installation on a machine without internet connectivity, also known as an offline installation, run the ``quipucords installer`` command with the appropriate options.
+To complete an installation on a machine without internet connectivity, also known as an offline installation, run the ``qpc-tools`` command with the appropriate options.
 For example, if you are installing version 0.9.0 of the Quipucords server and command line interface, you would enter the following command:

-``quipucords-installer -e install_offline=true -e server_version=0.9.0  -e cli_version=0.9.0``
+``qpc-tools -e install_offline=true -e server_version=0.9.0  -e cli_version=0.9.0``

 Installing a specific version
 -----------------------------
-By default, the ``quipucords-installer`` command installs the latest release unless an earlier version is specified in the command.
+By default, the ``qpc-tools`` command installs the latest release unless an earlier version is specified in the command.
 For example, if the previous version of Quipucords that you want to install is 0.9.0., you would enter the following command:

-``quipucords-installer -e server_version=0.9.0  -e cli_version=0.9.0``
+``qpc-tools -e server_version=0.9.0  -e cli_version=0.9.0``

 Installing the server and command line interface separately
 -----------------------------------------------------------